 Someday this will probably be a bedroom for one of the boys when they no longer want to share their nursery.
 That’s when I plan to build a “she shed” out in our backyard!

 My main workspace is in the shape of an L. I have my sewing machine and cutting mat on the IKEA worktable against the wall, and my laptop on the IKEA worktable.
 (Remember, these surfaces never look like this.
 Seriously.
 Imagine a mess.)

-I have a mid-mod World Market chair that I move back and forth, and the rug is also from World Market, but as far as I can tell, is out of stock online.
+I have a mid-mod World Market chair that I move back and forth, and the rug is also from World Market.

 Over my worktable is one of my favorite things, the wire and wood shelf from World Market (I’m a World Market ambassador — that’s why I have all this fun stuff from World Market!!).
 It holds all of my colored fabric fat quarters and half yards and it SO happy.
 My scissors hang below it, and on top is a bunch of faux flowers and other stuff for staging photos.
 (Do you have a pair of purple Havel scissors yet?
 Why not?
 They are amazing!!)